Review Scan Results

 Screenshot – Grouping of vulnerabilities

+The list of vulnerabilities detected can be grouped by the vulnerability type.
 If the same type of vulnerability is detected on multiple pages, the scanner will group them under one alert node.
-Expanding the alert node will reveal all the vulnerable pages.
-Expand further to view the vulnerable parameters for the selected page.
+Clicking on one of the vulnerabilities will filter the list to show only the instances for the specific vulnerability.

 An Acunetix scan makes use of AcuMonitor to detect certain vulnerabilities such as Blind XSS, Email Header Injection, and certain types of SSRF, XXE and Host Header Attacks.
 AcuMonitor can only detect some of these vulnerabilities after the scan has finished.
 When this happens, AcuMonitor will update the scan results with the new vulnerabilities detected and you will receive an email notifying you that the scan results have been updated.
 More information on AcuMontor can be found at http://www.acunetix.com/vulnerability-scanner/acumonitor-blind-xss-detection/.

 The detection of vulnerabilities on a web application is the first step.
 Ideally these vulnerabilities are fixed as soon as possible, however experience shows that this is not always the case.
 In this case, it is ideal if the risk that vulnerabilities create is mitigated.

 An Acunetix scan can be exported to a format supported by the most popular Web Application Firewalls (WAFs), including:

 - Imperva SecureSphere WAF